 CRM (HubSpot, Salesforce, etc.)

-- Losing access to you Customer Relationship Management software could mean losing leads, customer data, and crucial communications.
+• Losing access to your Customer Relationship Management software could mean losing potential leads, customer data, and crucial communications.
 You’ve spent time, energy, and resources setting up a sales process and acquiring leads.
-If your CRM is the only source of truth, you may not have a way to follow up with past or current leads.
+If your CRM is the only source of truth, you may not have a way to follow up with past, current, or future customers.

 Email Admin Access (Google Workspace, Microsoft 365, etc.)

-- Email is the core communication channel for many businesses, so don’t ever give up administrator access to it.
-Otherwise, it will be a tough fight with email service providers, such as Microsoft and Google, to regain control.
-Additionally, your previous web team can delete your email inboxes, disable emailing completely, and forward and respond to your emails.
+• Email is the core communication channel for many businesses, so don’t ever give administrator access to it.
+Otherwise, it will be a tough fight to regain control of email service providers such as Microsoft and Google.
+Additionally, your previous web team can delete your email inboxes, disable emailing completely, and/or forward and respond to your emails.

 7. Plugins & Third-Party Services - Your Third Part Services